-We thank the reviewer for the positive view on our work and for the precious suggestions that helped us to improve the manuscript.
+We thank the reviewer for the positive view on our work and for the suggestions that helped us improve the manuscript.
 There are several reasons why we chose a narrow 1-5 range.
-1) as the reviewer correctly points out this range is consistent with the typical numerosity of dice patterns.
-2) although SNARC literature usually employs the entire single digit range (1 to 9) Dehaene et al. (1993) already demonstrated that the SNARC effect is flexible and it depends on relative (rather than absolute) numerical magnitude.
+1) As the reviewer correctly points out this range is consistent with the typical numerosity of dice patterns.
+2) Although SNARC literature usually employs the entire single digit range (1 to 9) Dehaene et al. (1993) already demonstrated that the SNARC effect is flexible and it depends on relative (rather than absolute) numerical magnitude.
 Indeed, they tested both a 0-5 and a 4-9 range showing that numbers 4 and 5 were responded faster with the right when they were the largest values and with the left when they were the smallest values of the range.
 So, the exclusion of some numerical values is not supposed to bias the SNARC effect.
-3) there is evidence that the SNARC effect for non-symbolic numerals is stronger in the subitizing range (Mitchell et al., 2012).
-The interpretation of the authors is that an approximate representation of numbers shows increasing noise with increasing magnitude, therefore the representation of small numerals is precise while with larger numerosity there is lower likelihood to have a precise representation.
+3) There is evidence that the SNARC effect for non-symbolic numerals is stronger in the subitizing range (Mitchell et al., 2012).
+The interpretation of the authors is that an approximate representation of numbers shows increasing noise with increasing magnitude.
+Therefore the representation of small numerals is precise while with larger numerosity there is lower likelihood to have a precise representation.
 Therefore, we should exclude that the use of small quantities prevented the SNARC effect to be detected as we were expecting quite the opposite.
-4) finally, we used a small numerical range as we wanted numerosity to be processed as similarly as possible to digits and to have overall comparable response times.
+4) Finally, we used a small numerical range as we wanted numerosity to be processed as similarly as possible to digits and to have overall comparable response times.
 Indeed, numbers in the symbolic form are recognized almost instantly while the RTs in the non-symbolic form increase with increasing magnitude.
 Therefore, we thought that numerosity close to the subitizing range would better fit our purpose to be recognized similarly to digits.
 Thanks to the reviewer’s comment we realized that this point deserved further discussion and we accordingly modified the text, both in the method and more extensively in the discussion.

 2. The authors mention their results could be driven by the structure or the nonsymbolic numerals.
 They also mention in the introduction that the SNARC-like effect is found in structured and unstructured patterns of nonsymbolic numerals.
 But it is unclear why they decided to go with only structured.
 Why not unstructured?
 I raise this because the results suggest the presences of competing numerical information (opposite format) impacted overall reaction time, but not the SNARC effect.
 Is it possible that interference could have been stronger and affective if the stimuli were not organized in a meaningful way?
 Perhaps the authors can shed some light on this issue in the discussion where they discuss the global vs. local processing bias, seeing as an unstructured nonsymbolc numeral display would disrupt global processing and perhaps bias local processing.